 My current routine is to use a cream or Shea butter (an emollient), then seal everything with Cocoa butter.
 The downside is these are much more expensive than petroleum jelly.

 Moisturizes severely dry skin.
 Especially hands, elbows, knees, heels.
 Keeps skin moisturized for 18 hours.
 Unscented, hypoallergenic, non-comedogenic (won't clog pores)

 Contains microdroplets of Vaseline Jelly to lock in moisture.
 Super fast-absorbing for a non-greasy feel.
 Clinically proven to keep dry skin healed for 3 weeks, as proven after 4 weeks daily use.

 Contains oat extract to calm inflammation and protect the skin which is great for psoriasis too.

 2) Sex lubricant (NOOOOO!)

 I live in France, so this is important to know.
-When people hear the word “la Vaseline” in France, their minds might automatically jump sex lube but it depends on the context.
+When people hear the word “la Vaseline” in France, they might automatically think “sex lube”, but it depends on the context.
 So the next time you walk into a French pharmacy and need to ask the pharmacist where to find the vaseline, remember to specify what you plan on using it for, lips, skin, burns, etc.

 Although several sources say you can use vaseline as a sex lube, according to Reuters, women’s risk for bacterial vaginosis increases if petroleum jelly is used internally.
 Plus, petroleum jelly will make a latex condom fall apart.